 At every point on the battlefield during that hot, late-summer day, the Americans were outnumbered nearly 2-to1.
 The battle featured a British flanking movement that caught Washington by surprise, followed by bayonet charges, artillery duels and patriot countercharges.
 Eventually, the force of numbers was too much for Washington’s army to bear, and he and a wounded Lafayette had to retire from the field.

 In the words of historian John Reed, “Though Brandywine was militarily an American defeat, it had stunned Howe by its fierceness and gave the Americans spirit . . .
 American troops had proved that they could stand against British regulars in open fight.”

 The Opportunity: These 21 acres are located in what’s now a high-priced suburb of Philadelphia, so the cost is significant.
-The price, including transaction costs but excluding restoration costs, is $1,565,940.
+The total price of these two separate preservation projects, including transaction costs but excluding restoration costs, is $1,565,940.
 Fortunately, we’re partnering with a superb local organization (the Brandywine Conservancy) and local government (East Bradford Township) which are covering a massive portion of the cost ($1,470,940, to be exact) through a combination of grants and their own funds!